Yerrincar/Sentinel/README.md

 # Sentinel, the one that keeps guard.

-TUI service dashboard to manage and monitor services operations and live status.
+TUI dashboard for accessing, monitoring and playing around with your services.

 ## Demo